Imagine the most hopeless time of your life is suddenly changed to the most joyful time of your life!

 “Do you love me?”
 (John 21:15-17)

 This was a very significant encounter with Jesus.
-Peter was full of shame for denying he knew Jesus three times while Jesus was arrested and killed (see John chapter 18).
+Peter was full of shame for denying he knew Jesus.
+Not only did he deny him, he did it three times while Jesus was arrested, tortured and killed (see John chapter 18).

 Jesus gave Peter a chance to acknowledge his love for Him three times, and commissioned him to feed His sheep.
 He even foretold the martyrdom of Peter.